30 Fun Things To Do in Salt Lake City with Kids

 Family Friendly Restaurants

-26) Settebello is an authentic Southern Italian pizzeria with its own wood-fired over.
+26) Settebello is an authentic Southern Italian pizzeria with its own wood-fired oven.
 The individually sized pies mean no one needs to fight over the choice of toppings.
 Prices are reasonable and service is efficient.

 27) Little America Coffee Shop